Shimiraa/anime-franchise-project/series/gundam.md

 <!-- omit in toc -->
 ### Chronological Order

 This order puts all Universal Century entries into the order they play in chronologically, based on the U.C.
 Years.
 Main Parts and generally big / noteworthy parts are marked bold and with a (*).
-To keep the names shorter, the "Mobile Suit Gundam"-Part of each name is left out and in cases like Zeta Gundam or ZZ it will be turned into -> "Zeta Gundam" & "Double Zeta" to make it more clear which part is meant.
+To keep the names shorter, the "Mobile Suit Gundam"-Part of each name is left out and in cases like Zeta or ZZ it will be turned into -> "Zeta Gundam" & "Double Zeta" to make it more clear which part is meant.

 *Note: [Cucuruz Doan's Island (2022)](https://anilist.co/anime/139273/) is a modern retelling of the infamous episode 15 of the original Mobile Suit Gundam, which was removed out of the official english broadcast because of subpar animation.*
 <br>*Note 2: In the case of Thunderbolt 1 & 2 most people prefer the alternative movie version, which are included under [Summary Entries](#summary-entries)*